University of Wisconsin–Eau Claire: Clubs

-Marching band
+Music

 The UW–Eau Claire Blugold Marching Band (BMB) is one of the largest collegiate marching bands in the country.
 In 2018, the BMB reached 400 members for the first time in its history and has continued to maintain its membership of 400+ students, as of 2021.
 The band performs at Blugold home games, field exhibitions, parades, stage shows, and other selected events.
 Since 2008, the BMB has made seven international performance tours with performances in Paris, Sydney, Venice, Rome, the Vatican, Athens, Singapore, London, Tokyo, Istanbul, and Barcelona.
-In addition to land-based international performances, BMB has performed on six separate cruise ships for Royal Caribbean Cruise Lines, Norwegian Cruise Lines, and Costa Cruises.
-BMB's cruise performances have taken its members to Malaysia, Thailand, Bali, Jerusalem, New Zealand, Haifa, and Izmir.
+In addition to land-based international performances, BMB has performed on six separate cruise ships.
 BMB has performed three times as the guest exhibition band at the Bands of America Super Regional in Indianapolis and twice at the BOA St. Louis Super Regional.
 BMB has performed guest exhibitions for Youth in Music in Minneapolis for 14 of the past 15 years, as well as in high school competitions such as Music Along the Chippewa, Chicagoland, and others in the Twin Cities, Milwaukee, and Chicago areas.

-Jazz

 UW–Eau Claire's Jazz Ensemble I is an eight-time winner of Down Beats "Best College Big Band" award and has been nominated for a Grammy twice.
 The New York Times has called the jazz program one of the most "well regarded in the country."

-The university also hosts The Eau Claire Jazz Festival, one of the oldest, largest and most prestigious collegiate jazz festivals in the country.Playing with the big boys – Gustavus jazz ensemble displays its chops – Posted on April 27th, 2010 by Al Behrends.
-Finearts.blog.gustavus.edu (2010-04-27).
-Retrieved on 2011-01-26.
+The university also hosts The Eau Claire Jazz Festival, one of the oldest, largest and most prestigious collegiate jazz festivals in the country.
 The festival regularly attracts respected jazz musicians including Gary Burton, Bill Evans, Rufus Reid, Lewis Nash, Michael Brecker, Stanley Jordan, Eric Marienthal, Bobby Sanabria, Chris Potter, Benny Green, Charlie Byrd, Ira Sullivan and Slide Hampton.
 The festival is composed of college bands, high school bands and invited performers.
 The college and high school bands compete to win awards, and UW-Eau Claire's Jazz I regularly performs with the invited guests.
 The festival also offers clinics, lectures and master classes with the invited performers.
-As of 2021, the Eau Claire Jazz Festival is 54 years old.